-Since the path to every node is known and the nodes are grouped according to hop count, Merkle hash trees provide a method by which a message is directed hop-by-hop from the base station towards the destination.
-The base station communicates with the node by encrypting messages according to the established primary path.
+In the case of outbound communication, since the path to every node is known to the base station and the nodes are grouped according to hop count, the base station can communicate with a node by encrypting messages according to the established primary path to that node.
 The base station concatenates the ID of the destination node to the message and encrypts the result with the key it shares with the destination node.
-Then the authentication values are attached to the beginning of the message as per the Merkle hash tree algorithm.
-The base station then uses the stored primary path to the node to encrypt the message further.
+Then the h authentication values, where h is the height of the tree at the destination node's level, are attached to the beginning of the message as per the Merkle hash tree algorithm.
+These authentication values are the values needed by the node to reproduce the root value from already known information, that is, the sibling values of elements in the path from the node's hashed ID to the root of the tree.
+The base station then uses the next node on the primary path from the destination to the base station to encrypt the message further.
 For an intermediate node between the base station and the destination node the base station encrypts the entire message with the shared key of the intermediary node and concatenates the authentication values of intermediate node with the resulting message.
 This results in the encapsulation of the original message, M, in a message to the intermediary node.
-For example, if the path from the base station to a node is $\{5, 3, 2\}$, the message produced is:
+For example, if the path from the base station to node 2 is $\{5, 3, 2\}$, the message produced is:

-$$E{K5} \left(\begin{cases} authValues 5 \\ E{K3} \left(\{ authValues 3 \} .
-E{K2} \left(\{ authValues 2 \} .
-ID_2 .
-M \right) \right) \end{cases} \right)$$
+$$E{K_5} \left(\{ \text{authValues5} \}. \\ E{K_5} \left(\{ \text{authValues3} \}.
+E{K_2} \left(\{ \text{authValues2} \}. \text{ID}2.M \right) \right) \right)$$

 Upon receiving a message of this structure, a node uses its key to decrypt the message and attempts to authenticate the message to determine if the message is to be forwarded by the node.
 If the node successfully authenticates the message using the authentication value in the message, it checks if the decrypted message begins with its ID.
 If so, the decrypted message is for the node and will not be retransmitted; otherwise the node forwards the decrypted message to the next hop.
-In the case of the current implementation of SUMP the structure of outbound messages is as shown in Fig. 8.
+The structure of outbound messages in the current implementation of SUMP is shown in Figure 8.